AntonSol919/linkspace/homepage/basics.md

 To build more interesting applications we encode our data in a specific way.
 There are thousands of different encodings, but what they share is that they transmit questions and answers.
-Or in other words: queries and responses, or keys and values[^jargon].

-A mapping between input and output.
+Or in other words: queries and responses, or keys and values[^jargon]. i.e. a mapping between input and output.

-[^jargon]: Sometimes "query-response" and "key-value" systems are different things.
+[^jargon]: In some situations there is a technical difference between "query-response" and "key-value" systems.
-But when used in a network (where origin and time are implied) they are indistinguishable.
+But when describing them in a network (where origin and time are implied) they are indistinguishable.

 Over the years we've built a thousand different protocols to facilitate this design.
 Some are extremely specific to a use-case, some are more generic.